YaelChen/Counter/README.md

 # Counter
+a question from a job interview.

-the function counts a specific chr in a string.
+the function gets a number in which 0 represent a whole cube and 1 a broken one, and counts the broken cubes.